Brooks Field (Wilmington)

-Brooks Field is a stadium located on the campus of the University of North Carolina Wilmington in Wilmington, North Carolina.
-Brooks Field is the home of the UNC Wilmington Seahawks baseball team and has hosted the Colonial Athletic Association baseball tournament a number of times (1989–90, 1993, 2004–11, 2014, 2017).
+Brooks Field is a baseball stadium located on the campus of the University of North Carolina Wilmington in Wilmington, North Carolina.
+Brooks Field is the home of the UNC Wilmington Seahawks baseball team and has hosted the Coastal Athletic Association baseball tournament a number of times (1989–90, 1993, 2004–11, 2014, 2017).
 The ballpark has a capacity of 3,500 people and first opened in 1989.
 In 2014 UNCW broke the 2009 record attendance of 3,608 (vs North Carolina) with 3,826 people (vs. #1 Virginia).

 Name

 The stadium is named after former UNCW coach and athletic director Bill Brooks.
-He started the athletic program when UNCW was a junior college and served past the school becoming a Division I program and joining the Colonial Athletic Association.
+He started the athletic program when UNCW was a junior college and served past the school becoming a Division I program and joining the Coastal Athletic Association.
 Brooks served 40 years at the school, 27 as the baseball coach, with a career win–loss record of 574–292–5.
 His name, with the number 574, is on the wall in left field at Brooks Field.